thespacedoctor/soxspipe/docs/source/quickstart.md

    - `raw_frames/`: all raw-frames to be reduced
    - `sessions/`: directory of data-reduction sessions
    - `sof/`: the set-of-files (sof) files required for each reduction step
-   - `_reduce_all.sh`: a single script to reduce all the data in the workspace
    - `soxspipe.db`: a sqlite database needed by the data-organiser, please do not delete

 soxspipe reduces data within a [`reduction session`](./sessions.md) and an initial `base` session is automatically created when running the `prep` command.